The BEST Spaghetti Bolognese Recipe

 Simmering

+Add the tomato paste and cook until it starts to caramelize, a couple of minutes.
 Add the crushed tomatoes, chicken stock, bay leaf, nutmeg, and Parmesan rind (if using).
-Bring everything to a simmer and let it cook at a low temperature for about 2 hours.
+Bring everything to a simmer and let it cook at medium-high temperature for about 10 minutes (If you have time, simmer for 2 hours as this brings out the best flavors).

 Tomato sauced poured into a skillet with beef.